| Thursday 29 January - Day one |

 - Could rCBV Values Prior to SRS be Used to Predict Progression Status of Brain Metastases?

-Heather Rowe, Northern Centre for Cancer Care, Newcastle upon Tyne Hospitals NHS Foundation Trust
+Heather Rowe, Clinical Scientist, Northern Centre for Cancer Care, Newcastle upon Tyne Hospitals NHS Foundation Trust

 - Beyond Conventional MRI: Advanced Imaging in Post-SRS Treatment Response Assessment